-RE 407 Residential Load Calculation
+RE 407 Residential Load Calculations

-Residential load calculation utilizing the Manual J load calculation method published by Air Conditioning Contractors of America (ACCA).
+Residential load calculation referencing the Manual J load calculation method published by Air Conditioning Contractors of America (ACCA).
 Correct sizing of the heating and cooling equipment is covered.
+Green technology methods of construction, such as the Leadership in Energy and Environmental Design (LEED) green building rating system is covered.